Kamizumi/portfolio/README.md

-Hi there, the files that are within the repository are just some of the few projects that I've been working on and would like to showcase.
+Welcome to my portfolio.
+These are just a few of the projects that I have completed and would like to showcase.